 - Hugues Capet (reigned 987-996).
 Grandson of Robert I. He had been a major mover-and-shaker in France from the reign of Louis IV until his own election as king in 987.
 His dynasty, the Capetians, is the oldest continuously reigning dynasty in European history; Capetians still sit on the thrones of modern-day Spain and Luxembourg.
 Something of a Magnificent Bastard; although the powers of the French King had been weak (Capet himself risked being held for ransom if he left his bailiwick of the Ile-De-France), he was able to have his son Robert crowned as co-monarch during his own rule; this practice (which continued for quite some time) kept the Crown lands away from the Frankish partible-inheritance laws and enabled his successors to gradually centralize power (if there is one king, and he dies, then the royal landnote is divided among his sons; but if there are two kings, and one dies, the surviving one keeps the whole thing—talk about Loophole Abuse!).
 His nickname comes from the fact that he often wore a cope (chape in French) because he was lay abbot of Saint-Martin-de-Tours.

 - Robert II the Pious (reigned 996-1031) was Hugues' son, and best known for his marital problems.
 His first wife was a much older Italian princess, Rozala, whom he dumped as soon as his father died.
 His second wife was Berthe de Bourgogne, a marriage that got him excommunicated for consanguinity (marriage within forbidden bounds of kinship).
 He finally divorced her in 999 after their only child was born deformed, and remarried to Constança d'Arle.
-Constança was known to be vicious, to say the least, and had a friend of Robert's murdered right in front of him when she suspected the man of getting between her and Robert.
+Constança was known to be vicious, to say the least, and had her cousin murder a friend of Robert's right in front of him when she suspected the man of getting between her and Robert.
 Enraged, Robert tried to divorce her and remarry Berthe, but was unable, and finally took Constança back.
 She incited wars between him and three of their sons, and he died in 1031 while fighting his children.
 Robert got his sobriquet due to his devout Catholicism, which unfortunately extended to reviving the Roman Imperial practice of burning heretics at the stake (and otherwise treating heresy harshly), and encouraging pogroms against the Jews.

 - Henri I (reigned 1031-1060) was Robert's son, and began his reign in open warfare with his own mother.
 His most notable achievement was marrying the exotic and cultured Russian princess Anna of Kiev (famously, she signed their marriage contract in neat Cyrillic letters, while her illiterate husband signed with an 'X'.)
 He died in 1060.
 He is the only French king named Henri to die peacefully.